Policy Statements for Chronicle Books Prepared by Green Press Initiative

 To this end, we are dedicated to furthering paper policies that will support the global preservation of endangered forests.
 We will continue this effort to minimize our environmental footprint as technology and other alternatives evolve.

 Chronicle Books is committed to using paper that is made from legally sourced fiber from well-managed forests and to phasing out the use of paper and fiber from controversial sources.
 By 2016 we will eliminate our use of all fiber for which the sourcing results in social conflict.

 We are proud to print our products on responsibly sourced papers, chosen using the Publishers Database for Responsible Environmental Paper Sourcing.
-Moreover, 45% of our total 2013 publishing, including 100% of the paper used in our standard children’s books, is currently certified to Forest Stewardship Council (FSC) standards.
+Moreover, 52% of our total 2014 publishing (up from 45% in 2013), including 100% of the paper used in our standard children’s books, is currently certified to Forest Stewardship Council® (FSC®) standards.
 FSC certification protects forests by limiting clear-cut size, restricting the use of pesticides and fertilizers, and preventing the conversion of natural forest to tree plantations.
 FSC is widely recognized by progressive businesses and the environmental community as offering the greatest protections to critical ecosystems, rare forest types, and the rights of workers and indigenous communities where trees are harvested.
 We will continue to use FSC certified papers whenever practical and will strive over time to increase the percentage of paper we use that is FSC certified.

 We will continue to work with our supply chain to help us meet our environmental commitments.

 We use the Egmont Paper Rating System* (PDF) in order to evaluate the environmental content of the papers we use, and have enacted due care testing to ensure that the papers we choose do not contain traces of tropical hardwoods in their fiber baskets.

 Chronicle Books is also committed to increasing our use of recycled fiber and plan to build achievable targets to this aim in 2014.